p3drosola/Backbone.VirtualCollection/README.md

 VirtualCollection does not store, or duplicate any data.
 We've used other solutions in the past, and duplicating data is just plain bad news.

 #### It's Fast
 VirtualCollection maintains an internal index of models that pass the filter.
-That way using the accesors, and iteraters (`map`, `each`, etc) is fast.
-It doesn't have to go through the whole parent collection and re-evaluate the all the filters.
+That way, using the accessors and iterators (`map`, `each`, etc) is fast.
+It doesn't have to go through the whole parent collection and re-evaluate all the filters.

-> By the way, `VirtualCollection.buildFilterFromHash` is the function that turns a object into a filter function.You might find it usefull.
+> By the way, `VirtualCollection.buildFilterFromHash` is the function that turns a object into a filter function.
+You might find it useful.

 Happy hacking!